The-OpenROAD-Project/OpenROAD/README.md

 - ``-random``.
 When this flag is enabled, the pin placement is random.
 - ``-group_pins``.
 Specify a list of pins to be placed together on the die boundary
+- ``-boundaries_offset offset``.
+Specify an offset from the die boundaries where pins cannot be placed.

 The `exclude` option syntax is `-exclude edge:interval`.
 The `edge` values are (top|bottom|left|right).
 The `interval` can be the whole edge, with the `*` value,